My book, All meaning of time in Ambaria can be seen or downloaded here: AMBAR

 “The purpose of my work is to show the development of an imaginary world in the form of paintings.”

-The Room is a text that creates a mental image and an idea about western civilization living and exhibiting art inside whitely painted minimalistic architecture.
+2. The Room is a text that creates a mental image and an idea about western civilization living and exhibiting art inside whitely painted minimalistic architecture.
 The idea is that the white paint is a self~expression of the working class and that museums, galleries, our houses, White House and Soviet Union architecture are reflecting an inner experience that western civilization and the workers have.
 The current state where walls are being painted with white color represents an economical change in the world.
 Museums have started already to select different tones for their walls.
+Also natural materials are being used for creating an atmosphere inside different spaces.
 Thankfully the future will be more colorful and enjoyable.

 2013-2014 Universität der Künste, Berlin